andrewseltzer99/ITP449_Project_S-P500_Analysis/README.md

 After In[28]:

 Now that we’ve looked at price comparisons, we will now go into some other analysis through using different analytical tools and predictive models.
 Here we see the autocorrelation of the S&P500 closing price and volume.
-In the stock market, lower volume means the stock is more illiquid, which results in greater volatility.
+In the stock market, lower volume indicates the stock is more illiquid, which results in greater volatility.
 This is represented in these two graphs above.
 Autocorrelation hovers just slightly below 0 from lag=2000 to lag=4000 in the closing price graph.
-In that same interval, we see a negative correlation of volume.
+In that same interval, we see a negative autocorrelation of volume.
 The lack of correlation in the first graph indicates that there was high volatility in the market, which matches the lower volume being traded at that same interval.

 After In[29]: